copenlu/academic-kickstart/content/talk/2024_03_positions/index.md

   # Options: Smart, Center, TopLeft, Top, TopRight, Left, Right, BottomLeft, Bottom, BottomRight
   focal_point = "Right"
 +++
 A PhD and two postdoc positions on natural language understanding are available.
 The positions are funded by the <a href="https://www.aicentre.dk/">Pioneer Centre for AI</a>.
 Read more about reasons to join us <a href="/post/why-ucph/">here</a>.
-You can read more about the positions at the Pioneer Centre and apply <a href="https://www.aicentre.dk/jobs">here</a>.
+You can read more about the positions at the Pioneer Centre <a href="https://www.aicentre.dk/jobs">here</a>.

 PhD Fellowship on Factual Text Generation
 --------------